 Greulich earned a bachelor’s degree in molecular biology at Princeton University and a doctorate in molecular oncology at The Rockefeller University before undertaking a postdoctoral fellowship at Harvard University.
 She joined the Broad in 2004.
 She is the recipient of grants from Uniting Against Lung Cancer, Doctors Cancer Foundation, Lung Cancer Research Foundation, and the NIH Molecular Libraries Probe Production Centers Network.

 Contact Heidi Greulich via email at email@example.com.Select Publications

-Greulich H et al. Oncogenic transformation by inhibitor-sensitive and -resistant EGFR mutants.
-PLoS Medicine 2005 Nov; 2(11):e313.
+Greulich H, Chen T-H, Feng W et al. Oncogenic transformation by inhibitor-sensitive and -resistant EGFR mutants.
+PLoS Med.
+2005; 2, e313.

 Dutt A, Salvesen HB, Chen TH et al. Drug-sensitive FGFR2 mutations in endometrial carcinoma.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 2008; 105, 8713-8717.

 Greulich H, Kaplan B, Mertins P et al. Functional analysis of receptor tyrosine kinase mutations in lung cancer identifies oncogenic extracellular domain mutations of ERBB2.
 PNAS.
 2012; 109, 14476-14481.

 Imielinski M*, Greulich H*, Kaplan B et al. Oncogenic and sorafenib-sensitive ARAF mutations in lung adenocarcinoma.
 J. Clin.
 Invest.
 2014; 124, 1582-1586.